-Heading into the backcountry takes careful planning; it can be easy to throw in the towel on your environmental concerns for “just a few days” to make it a bit easier.
-Explorer Rachel Dimond has experienced the paradox first-hand and is fighting back with tips on how to be green in the backcountry.
+Heading into the backcountry takes careful planning.
+Don’t throw in the towel on your environmental concerns for “just a few days” to make it a bit easier and use these tips to be green on your next backcountry trip.

 I believe it was a wise frog who once said ‘It ain’t easy being green.’
 He really hit the nail on the head, in more ways than one.
 To reduce our ecological footprint my husband and I have been making an effort to ‘green up’ our home but it seems the minute we walk out the door for an adventure it’s disposable everything.